Peabody gets U.S. court approval to pursue reorganization

 Other objectors are generally upset about the way Peabody is allocating its value, which has fluctuated with swings in coal prices.

-Shareholders have said the company is worth more than it acknowledges and that their stock should not be cancelled.
+Shareholders have said the company is worth more than it acknowledges and that their stock should not be canceled.

 Peabody's volatile pink sheet ended up 0.9 percent at $2.85 on Thursday.
 The stock rocketed briefly above $18 in October in response to steps by China to limit its domestic coal production but has since drifted lower.